life-itself/web3/concepts/pre-mine.md

 Pre-mines have been criticised as an obscured form of [pump and dump](pump-and-dump.md) scheme.

+A pre-mine is an posited solution to the [distribution problem](distribution-problem.md).

 ## References
 * Livni, Ephrat, and Andrew Ross Sorkin.
 2021.
 ‘The Dramatic Crash of a Buzzy Cryptocurrency Raises Eyebrows’.
 The New York Times, 28 June 2021, sec.
 Business. https://www.nytimes.com/2021/06/28/business/dealbook/icp-cryptocurrency-crash.html.
 * Cornish, Chloe, and Richard Waters.
 2018.
 ‘Silicon Valley Investors Line up to Back Telegram ICO’.
 Financial Times, January. https://www.ft.com/content/790d9506-0175-11e8-9650-9c0ad2d7c5b5.